United-Codes/cloudofficeprint-python/README.md

 The examples can be found in the parent directory of the project on [Github](https://github.com/United-Codes/apexofficeprint-python).
 Each example also has its own folder containing the used templates, the generated output files and a markdown file with explanation when needed.

 # Documentation
 The documentation for this SDK can be seen by double clicking the file `index.html` in the folder `docs/apexofficeprint/` on [Github](https://github.com/United-Codes/apexofficeprint-python).
+If you want to generate this documentation yourself, you can run the following command (after installing pdoc: `pip install pdoc3`) in the project directory:
+`pdoc --html --force --output-dir docs/ apexofficeprint/`

 The full APEX Office Print documentation can be found at the [AOP docs](http://www.apexofficeprint.com/docs/).